History of Jordan in Timeline

 2010: Arab Spring

-In 2010, Jordan was mostly unscathed by the violence that swept the region following the Arab Spring.
+In 2010, Jordan was mostly unaffected by the violence that swept the region following the Arab Spring.

-In 2010, there were 8 million visitors to Jordan, mainly from European and Arab countries.
+In 2010, there were 8 million visitors to Jordan, primarily from European and Arab countries.

 Jordan qualified for the FIBA 2010 World Basketball Cup.

-Since 2010, over 1.4 million Syrian refugees have fled to Jordan to escape violence in Syria, with the largest population residing in the Zaatari refugee camp.
+Since 2010, over 1.4 million Syrian refugees have fled to Jordan to escape violence in Syria.

-2011: Jordan and Morocco seek to join Gulf Cooperation Council
+2011: Attempt to Join the Gulf Cooperation Council

-In 2011, Jordan and Morocco tried to join the Gulf Cooperation Council.
-Instead, the Gulf countries offered a five-year development aid programme.
+In 2011, Jordan and Morocco tried to join the Gulf Cooperation Council, but the Gulf countries offered a five-year development aid programme instead.

 2011: Arab Spring Protests and Reforms

 In 2011, Jordan experienced domestic unrest as part of the broader Arab Spring.
-In response, King Abdullah replaced his prime minister and introduced reforms, including constitutional amendments and laws governing public freedoms and elections.
-Additionally, an influx of 1.4 million Syrian refugees occurred in 2011.
+In response, King Abdullah replaced his prime minister and introduced reforms, including changes to the constitution and laws governing public freedoms and elections.
+Jordan was largely spared from the violence affecting other nations, despite the influx of 1.4 million Syrian refugees.

 2011: Foreign debt at $19 billion